carboxylman/stackdb/doc/user-guide.md

                              (ptrace,xen,gdb,os-process,php).
     -w, --warn=LEVEL         Set/increase the warning level.

-Typically, StackDB drivers use *unique* option names -- they don't share or overlap by design, if possible.
-Since StackDB's argument processing is built using the [GNU argp] library, StackDB will automatically select the driver matching the arguments you provide, if you do not specify a driver via the `-t` option.
+Typically, Stackdb drivers use *unique* option names -- they don't share or overlap by design, if possible.
+Since Stackdb's argument processing is built using the [GNU argp] library, Stackdb will automatically select the driver matching the arguments you provide, if you do not specify a driver via the `-t` option.
 There are a few options that overlap; but as long as you pass a unique option first (for the driver you need to